 Outlook for 2020-2021.

 Swiss Re anticipates falling global insurance premiums by 3 percent due to the COVID-19 pandemic in 2020, then recovering by 3 percent in 2021, yielding no growth during the timeframe.
-It is estimated that life insurance premiums will decrease 6% in 2020, then grow 3% in 2021 after growing 2.2 percent in 2019.
+Life insurance premiums are estimated to decrease 6% in 2020.
+Afterwards, they’re expected to grow 3% in 2021 after growing 2.2 percent in 2019.
 In general, life premiums are expected to fall 2 percent between 2019 and 2021.

 In the non-life sector, premiums are forecast to grow by 3 percent in 2021 after growing by 3.5 percent in 2019.
 Nonlife insurance premiums are predicted to grow by 2 percent between 2019 and 2021.